 Commercially pure titanium is available in several grades.
 Grade 2 is the material most commonly used for industrial equipment since it can be fabricated by welding and can be used to make vessels compliant to the PED & ASME Codes.
 Grade 4, which has slightly higher trace levels of iron and oxygen, has higher strength than Grade 2 but it is not suitable for welding and it is not covered by the PED or ASME Codes.

-Since most Parr vessels are not welded, they usually are made of Grade 4 to obtain higher working pressures than can be obtained with Grade 2.
+Since most Parr vessels are not welded, Grade 4 can be used to obtain higher working pressures than can be obtained with Grade 2.
 Grade 7, containing small amounts of palladium, and Grade 12 containing small amounts of nickel and molybdenum, offer enhanced resistance to certain environments and can be used for Parr reactors and pressure vessels if suitable billets can be obtained.

 Zirconium offers excellent resistance to hydrochloric and sulfuric acids however, as with Alloy B-2/B-3, oxidizing ions such as ferric, cupric and fluorides must be avoided.
 Zirconium also offers good resistance to phosphoric and nitric acids, and to alkaline solutions as well.
 Two different grades are available: Grade 702 which contains hafnium is the standard commercial grade offering the best resistance to most corrosive agents.
 Grade 705 contains small amounts of both hafnium and niobium which increases the strength characteristics and allows for higher maximum working pressures for a vessel.
 Grade 702 typically offers better corrosion resistance than Grade 705.
 Grade 702 is also more widely available from commercial stocks of raw materials.